StueyKent/svg-to-createjs-path/readme.md

 # SvgToCreateJsPath

 This is a little project to convert svg paths into CreateJs graphics markup.
-Still a work in progress but it can be used right now for some paths.
+Still a work in progress as some commands are missing but it can be used right now for some simple paths.

 Feel free to contribute, to finish it or and make improvments.